caesarchad/rustelo-easy/soros/sdk/bpf/README.md

 ### Limitations
 * Programs must be fully contained within a single .c file
-* No libc is available but `bitconch_sdk.h` provides a minimal set of primitives
+* No libc is available but `soros_sdk.h` provides a minimal set of primitives